DevOps-NT548/TextToImage/README.md

 ### Demo

-To explore the Disaster classification API, you can access http://disaster.classify.com/docs.
-This endpoint provides a comprehensive overview of the API's functionality, allowing you to test its capabilities effortlessly.
+To explore the text to image app, you can access http://txt2img.com/.
+This endpoint will redirect you to the application service running on GKE.

 ![fastAPI](images/fast_api.gif)